What Is A CDN? (Content Delivery Network)

 CDN for WordPress

 CDNs work with most types of websites, and WordPress is no exception.
 Enabling one can be relatively straightforward, especially if your host does the heavy lifting for you (as we do).
 Moreover, any efforts made to enable a CDN are well-justified by the improved speeds and reliability that your WordPress site will enjoy.

 When it comes to CDNs, at WP Engine we keep things simple.
 Any customer can log into the User Portal and enable the service with a few clicks.
 Afterward, the integration may take up to ten minutes until the service is up.
 It’s that simple.

 Other web hosts also support the integration of a CDN, but you will often have to enable it manually.
 This may involve creating an account with your CDN, configuring it to cache your server’s static files, and making sure all your WordPress’ posts point towards the service (either manually or with a plugin).
 It’s certainly doable, but it might take you some time, whereas we take care of it all for you.

 CDN Cost & Pricing

 At WP Engine, we offer CDN services with all our plans.
 Premium and Enterprise users get up to 1TB of data for CDN usage included right out of the box.
-Professional and Business plan holders also get access to a CDN as part of their purchases, whereas users with Personal accounts can add the service for $19.95 per month.
+Startup, Growth, and Scale plans have CDN included as well!

 As far as we’re concerned, CDNs are a no-brainer if you’re interested in faster load times, increased reliability, and seamless scalability.
 Set yours up today with our managed WordPress hosting options!